SilentVoid13/Templater/docs/src/user-functions/system-user-functions.md

 If our system command was calling a bash script, we would be able to access variables `a` and `b` using `$a` and `$b`.

-## Internal variables / functions in system commands
+## Internal functions in system commands

-You can use internal variables / functions inside your system command.
-The internal variables / functions will be replaced by their results before your system command gets executed.
+You can use internal functions inside your system command.
+The internal functions will be replaced before your system command gets executed.

-You still need to use commands to call internal variables / functions.

 For example, if you configured the system command `cat <% tp.file.path() %>`, it would be replaced with `cat /path/to/file` before the system command gets executed.